pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ![course map](./course-ex.png)

-The above is a introduction of the course system.
-This series of courses include but not limited to the principle of computer system design, but also programming language, open source cooperation, and more.
-The development of a distributed database system course is on the way, more courses will be created in the future.
-We hope those courses can make benefit to everyone.
+The above is the design of the course system.
+This series of courses include but not limited to the principles of computer system design, the programming language to be used, open-source cooperation, and more.
+The development of a distributed database system course is in progress, and more courses will be created in the future.

 ## Rationale